lochbrunner/chop-specs/README.md

 * Zero runtime cost abstraction (-> No *GC*)
 * Few keywords
 * Allows expressive code (less boilerplate than *rust*)
-* Also suitable for creating proprietary and/or certified libraries
+* Also suitable for creating proprietary and/or certified libraries (using secret store)
 * Generating docs out of the code (empowered by meta-programming)
 * Research topic: Dynamic memory allocation on the stack (bind to the scope)